egoldfein/github-url-previewer/README.md

 # Setup

-- add a webhook for the repo and generate a secret token
+- add a webhook for the repo in Github and generate a secret token
+- generate a personal access token in Github
+- generate a key for accessing the Link Preview API: https://my.linkpreview.net/
-- create an environment.env file using the environment.env.template file as a template and add the secret token
+- create an environment.env file using the environment.env.template file as a template and add the secret token, the personal access token, and the access key for the Link Preview API to their respective spots

 # Running locally